 Cloudsmith provides fully featured Helm repositories on all plans, flexible enough for use whether you’re hosting public charts for an open source project, or private charts for your company’s internal applications.

-You can find further, context-specific information, including detailed setup and integration instructions inside each Cloudsmith repository.
-You can see an example of this documentation in our public examples repository.
+You can find further, context-specific information, including detailed Helm setup and integration instructions inside each Cloudsmith repository.
+You can also see an example of Helm documentation in our public examples repository.

 Why wait?
 Get your public and private Helm repository hosting at Cloudsmith now.